El-charis/Tip-Calculator/README.md

 ### Useful resources

-- [Example resource 1](w3 school) - This helped me for research reason.
+- [resource 1](w3 school) - This helped me for research reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.javapoint.com) - This is an amazing article which helped me finally understand more concept on JS.
+- [resource 2](https://www.javapoint.com) - This is an amazing article which helped me finally understand more concept on JS.
 I'd recommend it to anyone still learning this concept on DOM.

 ## Author